UserAndrii/UserAndrii/README.md

 - Redux
 - Node.js
 - Express
-- Ще декілька...
+- And a few more...

-Дякую за увагу та гарного дня! 🌟
+Thank you for your attention and have a great day! 🌟